 One caveat: If you have a lifelong problem with obesity, I really doubt this will get your weight fully back under control.
 It might, but somehow I doubt it.
 If you have a sweet tooth, or mostly equate happiness with food, you’ll likely need heavier artillery, more potent weapons in the battle of the bulge.

 Then you can also try Weight Watchers and Overeaters Anonymous.
 I understand the former might involve buying their food, is on a pay-as-you-go basis; while the latter is free, and follows the 12-Step program originally outlined by Alcoholics Anonymous (the former may have elements of the program as well).
 The former has trained facilitators, while the latter has self-chosen sponsors.

 The drawbacks to Weight Watchers, and these might be deal-breakers, are the relentless calorie counting, and the fact that it is fee-based.
 Overeaters Anonymous, because it is 12-Step based, is more informal, but not necessarily any less effective.
-Weight Watchers is owned in large part by Oprah Winfrey, and she is as big as a horse.
-That’s probably libel, but it is also the truth — or it has been, maybe she is starving herself in anticipation of the Oscars.

 The Meaning of those Nutrition Facts Labels